MrF3lix/weylandinator/README.md

 ![Weylandinator](./img/weylandinator-screenshot-v1.0.0.png)
 1. Add as many elements as you need
 1. Add the parameter that you have for each element
-1. Press "Solve" to calculate the remaining parameters.
+1. The total resistance will be shown on the top left

 ## Sample Circuits